 Doug Fullen and Lori Lowe served as Co-Directors of Dermatopathology through FY2012.
 Drs.
 Alexandra Hristov (UCSF) and May Chan (Harvard) joined the faculty in June and August 2011, respectively.
 In the last quarter of FY11, the same search committee that successfully recruited Drs.
 Hristov and Chan also recruited Dr. Aleodor Andea to an incremental position intended to support practice growth and create a new Dermatopathology Molecular Research Laboratory (DMRL) as part of a strategy to establish our dermatopathology practice as a center of excellence for molecular diagnostics applied to cutaneous malignancies.
-Dr. Andea joined the faculty in the first quarter of FY2013 as Director of the MPRL and will also serve as Director of our Dermatopathology Fellowship beginning in
+Dr. Andea joined the faculty in the first quarter of FY2013 as Director of the MPRL and will also serve as Director of our Dermatopathology Fellowship beginning in January 2013.

-January 2013.
 In addition, Dr. Paul Harms, a graduate of our dermatopathology fellowship training program, was appointed as Clinical Lecturer effective July 1, 2012.
 Dr. Harms will fully participate in the dermatopathology service while also pursuing research projects in the laboratory of Dr. Arul Chinnaiyan.
-In addition to his full-time dermatopathology service responsibilities, Dr. Rajiv Patel participates in the soft tissue and orthopedic pathology ("Room 1") service.
+In addition to his full-time dermatopathology service responsibilities, Dr. Rajiv Patel participates in the soft tissue and orthopedic pathology service.
+Dr. May Chan participates in the general surgical pathology ("Room 1") service.